riuandg5/learn-makefile/README.md

 All files related to this example can be found in the folder named `c`.
 We have updated the Makefile from a very basic version to the latest one explaining all the new things introduced.

-We haven't stored the older versions of Makefile but you can read this documentation to know about the stepwise evolution or can compare the changes in commits.
+All the versions of Makefile can be found in the folder named `versions`.
+Read this documentation further to know about the stepwise evolution.

 ### C project structure:
 ```console